-Barrister shouts at jury after his Tinder date rape conviction
+Barrister found guilty of raping woman he met on Tinder

 Before briefly adjourning the court, Judge John Hillen KC told the defendant to "calm down".

-Judge Hillen said the evidence showed Jacobs had taken "absolutely no steps" to check if the woman consented to anal sex and the jury would have decided it was not reasonable for him to think she did.
+Judge Hillen said the evidence showed Jacobs had taken "absolutely no steps" to check if the woman consented to anal sex and the jury would have decided it was not reasonable for him to think she had.

 Stephen Rose, defending, said the court was dealing with a "mistake by the defendant of a few seconds".